puzpuzpuz/blog/cl9tqgswl000109k21ls0htyj.md

-# Thread-Local State in Go, huh?
+# Thread-Local State in Go, Huh?

 We all know that there is no such thing as thread-local state in Go.
 Yet, there is a trick that would help you to retain the thread identity at least on the hot path.
 This trick would be helpful if you're trying to implement a [striped counter](https://github.com/puzpuzpuz/xsync#counter) (wink-wink, `j.u.c.a.LongAdder` from Java), or a [BRAVO lock](https://github.com/puzpuzpuz/xsync#rbmutex), or any kind of a data structure with striped state.